ryansheehy0/Cheat_Sheets/C_C++/cpp.md

 - Can you overload the main function
 	- You cannot overload main
 - What does replace length do?
 For string library
+- Header files allows you to initialize functions after the main function because all the function definitions are already declared.
+	- Function definitions are also called function prototypes
+		- `void func(int, int);`

+- Segmentation fault
+	- Going outside of your program's segment set by the OS

 - `"a"` outputs a null terminated array of characters, while `'a'` is just that character.
 	- `"a"` is the same as `['a', '\0']`